haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

   pdb_fetch.py 4I1B |grep -v HOH >4I1B.pdb
 </a>

 **Note that the `grep` command in the above command will filter out the crystal water molecules.
-Alternatively inspec the file in PyMOL and remove any water or other crystallistion small molecule.
+Alternatively inspec the file in PyMOL and remove any water or other crystallisation small molecule.

 For the antigen, since we don't have information about the epitope in this case, we will define the entire solvent accessible surface area as passive.
 For this we will first use `freesasa` to calculate the solvent accessible residues and the filter those using a 40% accessibility cutoff (less than the 15% used previously to avoid defining too many passive residues which would slow down the computations).